AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 ## Wrapping Up

-As we mentioned at the beginning of this article, if you’re a heavy SQL user, thinking about how queries translate in Magento BI will enable you to build calculated columns, metrics, and reports.
+As we mentioned at the beginning of this article, if you’re a heavy SQL user, thinking about how queries translate in MBI will enable you to build calculated columns, metrics, and reports.

 For quick reference, check out the matrix below.
-This shows a SQL clause’s equivalent Magento BI element and how it can map to more than one element, depending on how it’s used in the query.
+This shows a SQL clause’s equivalent MBI element and how it can map to more than one element, depending on how it’s used in the query.

-## Magento BI Elements
+## MBI Elements

 |--|--|--|--|--|--|--|--|
 |**SQL Clause**|**Metric**|**Filter**|**Report group by**|**Report time frame**|**Path**|**Calculated column inputs**|**Source table**|